Buying real estate in Algiers?

 What's the price gap between new and resale apartments in Algiers in 2026?

-As of January 2026, new-build apartments in Algiers typically carry a 10% to 25% premium over comparable resale units, stretching to 30% in premium communes where buyers pay extra for modern amenities like security, reliable elevators, and parking.
+As of February 2026, new-build or "promotion" apartments in Algiers typically cost 10% to 25% more than comparable resale units in the same commune, with the gap stretching to about 30% in premium neighborhoods where buyers are essentially paying for building reliability and services, not just square meters.

 Make a profitable investment in Algiers